vista-art/fragmentcolor/README.md

-# FragmentColor Library
+# FragmentColor

-The `fragmentcolor` library aims to provide a unified API to render **video enrichments** in the GPU (with a CPU fallback) across multiple platforms and environments with native performance and minimal footprint.
+FragmentColor is a **Creative Coding** library written in Rust that provides a simple shader programming API for Javascript and Python, with more language bindings in the horizon.

-The library is implemented in Rust, leveraging the [wgpu](https://github.com/gfx-rs/wgpu) library for rendering, which enables it to target a wide range of platforms:
+This library uses [wgpu](https://github.com/gfx-rs/wgpu) as the hardware abstraction layer, which enables us to target a wide range of platforms and environments with near-native performance and small footprint:

 | Backend   |  WASM   |  Linux  |  MacOS  | Windows | Android |   iOS   | CI / CD |
 | :-------- | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: |